james-priest/udacity-nanodegree-mws/docs/course-notes/web-tooling-and-automation.md

 To be fair, that's a perfectly valid way of doing things but it's not the most elegant in the world of web development.

-Let's take a look at some premade scaffolding tools.
+Let's take a look at some pre-made scaffolding tools.

 If you're just starting out, HTML5 Boilerplate is a nice scaffolding starting point.
 All it does is give you a decent basis for your CSS, HTML and JavaScript.